Forgot password

 Passives & Abilities

-Rapier Uptilt (R) - An upward rapier strike.
+Rapier Uptilt (R) - An upward rapier strike that leaves the target airborne briefly.

-Ricochet Shot (Low HP T) - Replaces T at low HP with a ricocheting projectile attack.
+Ricochet Shot (Low HP T) - Replaces T at low HP: shoots the rapier out, ricocheting off surfaces and homing to the nearest player.

-Whirlwind Slash (Y) - A spinning slash attack.
+Whirlwind Slash (G) - A spinning slash that hits twice around yourself, knocking targets back.

 Pros & Cons